ForgeRock/forgeops/etc/multi-cluster/kubedns/files/README.md

-# Multi-region deployment for DS on GKE
+# multi-cluster deployment for DS on GKE

 This document shows you how to deploy DS on multiple regions on GKE.